 What is a suitable age for the climbing frame?

 The Pikler climbing frame is suitable for kids aged 7 months and above.
-And young children starting to walk and have some balance capability.
+And for young children starting to walk and have some balance capabilities.
 Be sure to supervise children when they are playing with this equipment – especially when they just start out.

 Our climbing frame will hold a child’s weight up to 50kgs.
 So older children (probably up to 6 years) can play too.
 Kids often enjoy playing together with Tinnitots play gym equipment.